Vertical Farming, the future for food production | Enza Zaden

 Number of new Vertical Farms is growing steadily

-Vertical Farms would appear to be a Valhalla for plant cultivation.
-Growing crops under the perfect climate (always the same) conditions, throughout the year.
-Continuous production with constant quality.
-And then preferably in multiple layers on top of each other.
-Or perhaps are Vertical Farms not the Holy Grail that they at first appear?
+Vertical Farms may seem like a Valhalla for plant cultivation.
+Growing crops under perfect, consistent climate conditions all year round.
+Continuous production with constant quality—ideally, in multiple layers stacked on top of one another.
+But are Vertical Farms really the Holy Grail they first appear to be?

 Setbacks

-All new developments go through their teething problems.
-And the first Vertical Farming companies suffered quite a few setbacks resulting in some having to close again due to technical problems, high costs and disappointing sales results.
-And yet, the number of new Vertical Farms is growing steadily.
-At least 200 were established worldwide over the last two years; a trend that our Senior Product Specialist Jan van Kuijk expects to continue over the next decade.
+As with all new developments, teething problems are part of the journey.
+The first Vertical Farming companies faced quite a few setbacks, with some even forced to close due to technical issues, high operational costs, and disappointing sales results.
+And yet, the number of new Vertical Farms continues to grow steadily.
+Over the past two years, at least 200 have been established worldwide—a trend we expect to continue over the next decade, as noted by our Senior Product Specialist.

 24/7 monitoring and adjustment

-This is because things are developing rapidly: ‘Fluorescent lighting has been replaced by more efficient LED lighting and companies have - together with the lighting industry - developed various light recipes tailored to specific crops,’ summarised colleague and Lettuce & Endive Portfolio Manager, Anh Nguyen.
-‘In the 3rd development phase, we will see customised light recipes and remote crop management.
-Using sensors, vision, smartphones and apps, the cultivation process can - in principle - be monitored and managed from anywhere in the world, 24/7.’
-She is expecting the technology to become increasingly cheaper, with increasingly higher output, enabling Vertical Farms to reduce their cost price and compete with conventional growing.
+This growth is driven by rapid advancements.
+‘Fluorescent lighting has now been replaced by more efficient LED lighting, and in collaboration with the lighting industry, companies have developed various crop-specific light recipes,’ explains our Lettuce & Endive Portfolio Manager, Anh Nguyen.
+‘We’re now entering the third development phase, where customised light recipes and remote crop management will take center stage.
+Through the use of sensors, vision technology, smartphones, and apps, cultivation can, in principle, be monitored and managed from anywhere in the world, 24/7.’
+We expect technology to become increasingly affordable and deliver higher yields, helping Vertical Farms to lower their cost prices and become more competitive with conventional growing methods.

 Big in the East